 This town hosts the Pilliga Discovery Centre – with all the information you’ll need to plan your time here.

-In the small town of Pilliga you can soak in the Artesian Bore Baths and visit the Pilliga Lagoon and Wetlands Walk to the bore baths (2.7 km one way), perfect for birdwatchers.
+In the small town of Pilliga you can soak in the Artesian Bore Baths and camp right beside – for just $5 per night!
+Visit the Pilliga Lagoon and Wetlands Walk to the bore baths (2.7 km one way), perfect for birdwatchers.
+The Bore is closed for cleaning, 9am-11am on Fridays, but is open year round.

 Known as the ‘Heart of the Pilliga’ you can see sleeper cutter camps and colonies of koalas.
 This small village once housed 12 sawmills!